 Also in the 1850s, the California Legislature passed another Act giving married women the right to carry on and transact business under their own name, and on their own account.
 If granted Sole Trader status, then “the property, revenues, moneies, and credits, so invested, shall belong exclusively to such married woman, and shall not be liable for any debts of her husband; and said married woman shall be allowed all the privileges, and be liable to all legal processes, now or hereafter provided by law against debtors and creditors, and may sue, and be sued, alone, without being joined with her husband.”

 The woman’s husband didn’t have to be absent.
 She didn’t have to show she needed the money or she and her kids would starve — just that she would use the proceeds to support herself and the children.
 Many women with good and enduring marriages took sole trader status.
 It protected them — and their family assets — just in case, and it gave them rights other states didn’t grant for decades.

-1 Credit goes to SJGS's Special Projects Chairperson Betty Mathis and her team of volunteers—Adine Gnekow, Marilyn Reineman, and Randee Walshe—for preparing this valuable resource.
+2 Thanks to SJGS's Special Projects Chairperson Betty Mathis and her team of volunteers: Adine Gnekow, Marilyn Reineman, and Randee Walshe.

 3 Thanks to SJGS member Betty Mathis.